 Add the cream cheese to the flour and pinch into the butter and flour.

 Break the butter and cream cheese into small pieces and work in the flour until no dry spots or large pieces of cream cheese remain.
 You can knead it together on a work surface, or mix this together in a stand mixer.

-Wrap the dough in plastic and refrigerate.
+Wrap the dough in plastic and refrigerate while you prepare the filling, or about 30 mins to 1 hour.
 This will make two crusts.

 Set oven to 350 °F